 Tax season is here, and if you’re looking forward to a big refund, you probably want to get your return filed as early as possible.
 Thanks to the 2017 Tax Cuts and Jobs Act, there have been changes and updates so be sure you have everything in order before doing your taxes.
-Here are all the documents you’ll need to file your return and get that tax refund.
+Here are the most common tax forms you’ll need to file your return and get that tax refund.

-Your employer should’ve provide you with a W-2 form by the end of January.
-This forms tells you how much money you made last year, and how much was withheld for federal and state taxes, Social Security and Medicare.
-You’ll need all these numbers to complete your taxes.
+Your employer should’ve provided you with a W-2 form by the end of January.
+This tax form tells you how much money you made last year, and how much was withheld for federal and state taxes, Social Security and Medicare.
+You’ll need all these numbers for your tax preparation.

 A Step-By-Step Guide: How to File Self-Employment Taxes